mSimon12/mSimon12/README.md

 #### What I’m up to

-🔭 Skilled in squeezing every drop of performance from embedded systems (C is my old friend).
+<p align="left">🔭 Skilled in squeezing every drop of performance from embedded systems (C is my old friend).<br>
-🌱 Fluent in Python and C, but I’m always up for a new language adventure—like the Go To-Do app I built just two weeks after picking up Go!
+🌱 Fluent in Python and C, but I’m always up for a new language adventure, like the Go <a href="https://github.com/mSimon12/to-do-app">ToDo app</a> I built just two weeks after picking up Go!<br>
-💡 Currently leveling up my backend and web development skills—Flask and PostgreSQL are my jam, and I’ve built a rental system using them.
+💡 Currently leveling up my backend and web development skills, Flask and PostgreSQL are my jam, and I’ve built a
-💪🏼 Comfortable with API development, testing, SQLite, and creating scalable apps.
+<a href="https://github.com/mSimon12/rental_system">Rental System</a> using them.<br>
-🚀 I’ve completed courses in Docker and Kubernetes, and have hands-on experience working with containerized apps and orchestration.
+💪🏼 Comfortable with API development, testing, SQLite, and creating scalable apps.<br>
-☁️ Next on my list: diving deeper into AWS and other cloud services.
+🚀 I’ve completed courses in Docker and Kubernetes, and have hands-on experience working with containerized apps and orchestration.<br>

-👯 I’m excited to collaborate on Python and Go projects.
+☁️ Next on my list: diving deeper into AWS and other cloud services.<br><br>
-🤔 Always happy to help build awesome applications and swap ideas with fellow devs.
+👯 I’m excited to collaborate on Python and Go projects.<br>

-Feel free to reach out — I’m here to learn, share, and create cool stuff!
+🤔 Always happy to help build awesome applications and swap ideas with fellow devs.<br><br>Feel free to reach out — I’m here to learn, share, and create cool stuff!</p>

 #### Let’s connect